OOF2510/simp-bot/README.md

 ### [Join the support server!](https://discord.gg/zHtfa8GdPx)

 # Commands
-s!ping - Pings the bot
+s!avatar - gets your or another user's avatar

-s!simp - Simps for the mentioned user
+s!bugreport - Sends a bug report to the simp bot team

 s!flirt - Flirts with the mentioned user